Tlʼesqox First Nation

-The Tlʼesqox (or Toosey) First Nation is a Tsilhqotʼin community located west of the Fraser Canyon in the Chilcotin region of the Canadian province of British Columbia.
+The Tlʼesqox (or Toosey) Indian Band is a Tsilhqotʼin community located west of the Fraser Canyon in the Chilcotin region of the Canadian province of British Columbia.
 It is a member of the Carrier-Chilcotin Tribal Council, which includes both Tsilhqotʼin and Carrier (Dakelh) communities.

-The Tlʼesqox First Nation reserve community and offices are located at Riske Creek, which is on the Fraser River just southwest of the city of Williams Lake.
+The Tlʼesqox Indian Band reserve community and offices are located at Riske Creek, which is on the Fraser River just southwest of the city of Williams Lake.